 - Add the eggs one at a time to the oil mixture beating well after each addition.
 Scrape the sides of the bowl with a spatula to make sure everything is incorporated.

-- Add the flour mixture to the bowl and beat until a batter forms then on low speed gradually add the buttermilk.
+- Add the flour mixture to the bowl and beat until a batter forms then on low speed gradually add the milk.
 Scrape down the sides of the bowl with a spatula and then beat for 30 more seconds.

 - Fill the cupcake cavities only ⅔ of the way full.
 Don't overfill.
 Bake until a toothpick comes out clean or the tops bounce back when pressed.
 This should be around 16 to 18 minutes.